justbennet/fmriprep_job_submit/README.md

-To run as a test to make sure that all the job submission parameters are right, change the account and partition, then
+To run as a test to make sure that all the job submission parameters are right, change the account and partition, then run the job submission script with the following commands, which will submit two test jobs and save the job script and the output into the `job_info` directory.

 ```
 $ module load python